 We may think the migration towards more frugal vehicles is driven solely by concerns over the environment, but sometimes lower output cars and trucks are created solely to skirt onerous tax laws.
-Take this gray market 1981 Ferrari 208GTB listed here on craigslist in Romeo, Florida for $70,000 – it was essentially born in response to Italy placing exorbitant tax rates on luxury goods, prompting Ferrari to create a downsized version of the classic 308.
+Take this gray market 1981 Ferrari 208GTB originally listed in September 2021 on Craigslist in Romeo, Florida for $70,000 – it was essentially born in response to Italy placing exorbitant tax rates on luxury goods, prompting Ferrari to create a downsized version of the classic 308.
 Therefore, it was only available in the Italian market and considered by many to be the slowest Ferrari ever built.
 Given this model wasn’t sold in the United States, there’s really no comparison in the conventional price guides, but it’s important to note you’re buying this car for the high state of preservation, and not the performance.
-If you are serious about buying this rarely seen Ferrari, you can start the conversation by either calling or texting Stan at (586) 894-2306.
-When you do, please remember to mention you saw his Ferrari featured here on GuysWithRides.com.

 The 208 came in GTS and GTB flavors when introduced, and the drivetrain consisted of a two-liter V8 engine pushing out roughly 155 horsepower.
 The engine size was a direct response to the new tax rate assigned to luxury goods, which included cars with engine sizes over two liters.
 For Ferrari and other high-performance automakers, this represented a significant burden, so you can’t blame Ferrari for stepping away from its commitment to building top-flight performance cars in order to move inventory without incurring the 38 percent tax rate Italy’s government was leveraging.
 The automaker attempted to improve the entry-level car’s capabilities by turbocharging the second iteration of the 208 line, which pushed output to a respectable 220 horsepower with a top speed of 150 miles per hour.
 Truth be told, I wouldn’t mind finding a 208 GTB Turbo someday – what an interesting car.